mcarifio/blog/src/yet-another-shot-at-blogging.md

 # Yet Another Shot At Blogging

-From: Mike Carifio <mike@carif.io>
+From: Mike Carifio <mike@carif.io> \
-Date: 2018-08-01
+Date: 2018-08-01 \
 Subject: Yet Another Shot At Blogging

 I've always been a reluctant blogger.
 It seems ostentacious and showy.
 Good writers don't waste your time with their drivel and it's _really_ drivel if you don't write, write more and rewrite.
+As Hawthorne said "Easy reading is damn hard writing."
 Who has time for that?
-As Hawthorne said "Easy reading is damn hard writing."

 Apparently I do.
 Especially in technical circles to be a credible senior technologist and/or thought leader, you need to blog.
 I'm fine with that, but you, Good Reader, may not be ... be forewarned.
 If I feel forced to do this, at least my hope is to rise to the occasion and write some things that are useful,